Professor Rebecca Shipley awarded OBE in Queen’s Birthday Honours

-The first few lectures of this course presents an overview of biomaterials, including the properties of natural biomaterials such as skin, bone, hair etc. Metallic biomaterials, including stainless steel and titanium are discussed.
-This is followed by a few lectures on Co-based alloys, shape memory alloys and others.
+The first few lectures of this module present an overview of biomaterials, including the properties of natural biomaterials such as skin, bone, hair etc. Metallic biomaterials, including stainless steel and titanium are discussed.
+This is followed by a few lectures on other metallic alloys such as Co-Cr-Mo.
+The use of metals in orthopaedic prostheses for the knee, shoulder and hip as well as in fracture fixation devices are critically reviewed.
 An insight into the types of polymers and their potential applications as biomaterials is presented, including polymer devices.
-Using a case study (such as polyurethane) developmental stages during the design and synthesis of a biomedical polymer is elucidated.
+Using a case study (such as shape memory polymers) developmental stages during the design and synthesis of a biomedical polymer are elucidated.